trilitech/tezos-developer-docs/src/pages/smart-contract-topics/smart-contracts-concepts/index.md

 - [Entry points](#entry-points): the ways smart contracts can be called, like different functions of an API, with their parameters.
 - [Comparing values](#comparing-values): how values of most types can be compared for equality, or &lt;, &gt;, &le;, &ge; operators.
 - [Special values](#special-values): access to context information like the balance, the address of the caller or the current date/time.
-- [Verifications / failures](#verifications--failures): ways to check that a given contract call is valid, and what happens when it's not.
+- [Verifications and failures](#verifications-and-failures): ways to check that a given contract call is valid, and what happens when it's not.
 - [Testing](#testing): tools and principles to test smart contracts thoroughly before deploying them, and reduce the risk of bugs.
 - [Operations](#operations): code to transfer tez, call other contracts, or even generate new contracts.
 - [Pairs](#pairs): the main internal way to combine multiple types into a new composed type.